 Supports delivery of safe, high-quality care

-• Does the system support structured clinical notes?
+• Does the system support structured and consistent clinical data entry (and provide a link to our standards page)?

-• Can outcomes be recorded and monitored over time?
+• Can outcomes be recorded and monitored over time in at consumer, practitioner and service levels?

 Practice management